-Following Yvette Cooper’s announcement last month of a new approach to fighting extremism that will crack down on people pushing what she describes as “harmful and hateful beliefs”, including “extreme misogyny”, the Home Office has commissioned a rapid review of evidence, which will complete later this Autumn.
+It follows the Home Secretary Yvette Cooper’s announcement last month of a new approach to fighting extremism that will crack down on people pushing what she describes as “harmful and hateful beliefs”, including “extreme misogyny”.

-The Home Secretary’s announcement that “extreme misogyny” may soon be added to the rapidly expanding list of “extremist” beliefs of “concern” to the government comes after warnings from feminist campaigners that online influencers like Andrew Tate – the brash former kickboxer and self-proclaimed “misogynist”, who rose to global fame after appearing on Big Brother in 2016 – are ‘radicalising’ teenage boys online.
+News that this category of speech and expression may soon be added to the rapidly expanding list of “extremist” beliefs of “concern” to the government comes amid claims that online influencers like Andrew Tate – the former kickboxer and self-proclaimed “misogynist” who rose to global fame after appearing on Big Brother in 2016 – are ‘radicalising’ teenage boys online.

-Critics have long warned that the legal duty imposed on teaching staff by Prevent – the counter-terror programme adopted by successive governments – to report ‘suspicions’ about students is incompatible with international freedom of expression law.
-Relatedly, staff on the ground have expressed confusion about whether there is a minimum threshold warranting a Prevent referral, and how significant the expression of extreme views is in meeting this threshold.
+Civil liberties campaign groups have long argued that the legal duty imposed on teaching staff by the Prevent programme to report ‘suspicions’ about students is incompatible with freedom of expression.
+Staff on the ground have also expressed confusion about whether there is a minimum threshold warranting a Prevent referral.

-Despite these problems, however, Ms Cooper’s proposals will effectively expand the Prevent duty, requiring teachers to be on the lookout for any pupils exhibiting behaviour that falls under the vague and potentially capacious heading of “extreme misogyny”.
+Despite this, Ms Cooper’s proposals will effectively expand the Prevent duty, requiring teachers to be on the lookout for any pupils exhibiting behaviour that falls under the vague and potentially capacious heading of “extreme misogyny”.

-One obvious risk is that woke teachers will interpret “extreme misogyny” in a highly subjective way, with boys and young men who engage in distasteful but laddism classroom banter at risk of being referred to Prevent for assessment as potential terrorists.
-Even comments about a ‘woman’s place being in the kitchen’ could be enough to spark a referral to the unit, according to the Mail on Sunday.
+One obvious risk is that woke teachers will interpret “extreme misogyny” in a highly subjective way, with teenage boys who engage in laddish banter at risk of being referred to Prevent as potential terrorists.
+Even comments about a “woman’s place being in the kitchen” could be enough to spark a referral to the unit, according to Prevent sources quoted in the Mail on Sunday.

 Last year, the government-commissioned Independent Review of Prevent by Sir William Shawcross accused Prevent of a “loss of focus” and warned the public were increasingly at risk because the body had become distracted by far-Right and mental health cases rather than concentrating on Islamists.